 Do one thing; The next time you sit back and watch your favorite sci-fi or comedy movie, notice how you escape to a different world for a few hours.
 We all need some activity to distract ourselves. trust me.
 When I sit with a pen and paper, I am transported to a place of creativity and happiness.
 It declutters my mind and helps me to switch on later.

-Be mindful, overthinking is like an endless loop and when it becomes a habit you don’t even realize that you are overthinking, talking to self, negotiating to self, having those endless mental arguments to safeguard yourself.
+Be mindful, overthinking is like an endless loop and when it becomes a habit you don’t even realize that you are overthinking, talking to yourself, negotiating with yourself, having those endless mental arguments to safeguard yourself.

-A distraction in the form of your friends, a daily ritual, your me-time, reading habits, or any other things can be very helpful to divert your mind and boost your brain to stop overthinking.
+A distraction in the form of your friends, a daily ritual, your me-time, reading habits, or any other things can be very helpful to divert your mind and could be one of the best brain exercises to stop overthinking.
 It takes time initially but you need to keep doing it, it is like training your mind to accustom it to change.

 7.)
 A creative outlet

 One of the easiest brain exercises to stop overthinking is to have a creative outlet.
-It is said as exercise is to the body, book reading is to the mind.
+It is said as exercise is to the body, and book reading is to the mind.
 No, I am not asking you to read a book right away but your brain has the ability to adapt and change.
 But only when it stays challenged.
-Overthinking kills your creativity and paralysis our productivity.
+Overthinking kills your creativity and paralyzes your productivity.

 8.)
 A good sleep

 Never compromise your sleep.
 Period.
-With the advent of social media, web-series, and so many online avenues we sacrifice our precious sleep and play with our natural needs of the body.
+With the advent of social media, web series, and so many online avenues we sacrifice our precious sleep and play with our natural needs of the body.
 REST.
-How will you pour from an empty cup and also note that an empty mind is a perhaps a devil’s workshop?
+How will you pour from an empty cup and also note that an empty mind is perhaps a devil’s workshop?

+Sleep has really become a luxury in these times and whether you believe it or not, your brain needs rest.
 Overstimulation before going to bed brings down your melatonin- the sleep-inducing hormone.
 It disturbs your sleep cycle ultimately.
+So sound sleep is indeed one of the mist easiest brain exercises to stop overthinking.

 Love and light!